-Active shooter events continue to plague the United States.
-Since 2009, the number of active shooter events in the United States has increased 600% and the lethality has increased 150%.
+Active shooter and active assailant events continue to plague the United States.
+Since 2009, the number of active shooter events in the United States has tripled and the lethality has increased 600 percent.
 The vast majority of public safety active shooter response training focus on the critical actions to take in the first 60 minutes of the event.
 These actions primarily focus on threat neutralization and patient care.
 Very few training courses focus on the aftermath of these events.
 However, more and more public scrutiny now focuses on the ways that public safety agencies respond after threat neutralization and patient care.

 This class is for active law enforcement, military law enforcement, school administrators, hospital administrators, critical infrastructure managers, and government officials only.
 This class is not available to the general public.

 To download a PDF copy of this course description, please click the PDF below.
 If you would like more information on booking this course, please email info@ThreatSuppression.com, or call 1-800-231-9106.